rasmus-kirk/halo-accumulation/report/report.md

-Since these kinds of proofs can both be used for proving knowledge of a large witness to a statement succinctly, and doing so without revealing any information about the underlying witness, the zero-knowledgeness of the protocol is described as _optional_.
+Since these kinds of proofs can both be used for proving knowledge of a large witness to a statement succinctly, and doing so without revealing any information about the underlying witness, the zero-knowledge property of the protocol is described as _optional_.
 This is highlighted in the algorithmic specifications as the parts colored \textblue{blue}.
 In the Rust implementation these parts were included as they were not too cumbersome to